 The maximum structure gauge is detailed in Appendix A. (357)

-The structure gauge may be more restrictive in countries other than Denmark, eg Germany, Sweden.
+The structure gauge may be more restrictive in countries other than Denmark, eg Germany.

-The Locomotives shall be able to operate in Denmark, Germany and Sweden without modification.
+The Locomotives shall be able to operate in Denmark and Germany without modification.
 It is recognised that it will require a changeover between equipment needed to operate in different countries but this shall be automatic up to line speed.
 (107a)

 Operational Routes